Morgyn Danae . . .

 Over twenty years ago in Tucson, Arizona, I began studying and practicing the ancient Chinese Taoist healing art of Chi Nei Tsang (“Integrated Internal Organ Massage”).
 It gave me a powerful self-care practice of breath work and abdominal self-massage.
 I worked with friends and family supporting them with digestive, body image, and trauma issues.

 Around that time, I was also beginning to blossom as a spiritual bellydancer, performing regularly around town and teaching bellydance as a healing art for women.
 It was a turning point for me as I was just claiming my walk as an artist and a young woman finding self-love and healing with a history of trauma and very low self-esteem.

 While training in CNT, I had the vision that I would someday combine these modalities of breath work, massage, and bellydance in a sacred divine feminine space to support women to come into their bellies and hips, into their sense of beauty, self-love, and self-value.
 Healing Oasis Studio in 2013 in Portland, Maine was first full manifestation of that dream.
-After relocating back to Miami in 2017, I intend to build in this vibrant international community and take this vision out into the world and share it wherever I am guided by the Creator.
+After relocating back to Miami in 2017, I am building in this vibrant international community and taking this vision out into the world and sharing it wherever I am guided by the Creator.

 I find great joy sharing the magic and healing of dance, movement, and “loving touch” as a personal/fitness trainer, dance therapist, massage therapist, and performer.

 I am passionate about public, holistic, preventive health FOR ALL, rooted in self-care and accessible education and training.

 I’m committed to supporting people, especially women and mothers, to find, nurture, and celebrate their health and beauty through dance-infused personal training, massage, and dance/self-care workshops.